 Your job is to make the shopping experience as smooth, enjoyable and productive as possible.
 Software from Fluid is a great help for this if you are a personal shopper associated with only one retailer.
 If working across multiple stores it is your job to know all of the short cuts and product knowledge like the greatest NYC cab driver.

 Don’t forget, it’s not just your clients who can contribute to your income.
 Take them to the same stores and look to build agreements with these stores where you can take a percentage of any sale or a flat fee per purchase.

-Lots of businesses need research; from consultancies looking to fulfil projects to businesses in need of information to make strategic decisions, there is always demand for people to do the legwork.
+Lots of businesses need research; from consultancies looking to fulfill projects to businesses in need of information to make strategic decisions, there is always a demand for people to do the legwork.

 If you have specific knowledge on a niche sector like the property market in Singapore then offering your expertise and research skills is one way to get a side business working.

 Scientific or medical research is usually in demand; pharmaceutical companies are often looking for consultants to do some additional research before they undertake expensive projects.

 Primary research is also in demand; if you’re prepared to go and talk to people or visit places then getting first-hand data can be very useful to businesses.